Outlaws Motorcycle Club: History

 During the early 1970s, a power struggle for control of the Outlaws developed between a faction of "beer drinkers" and a rival group of club members who preferred to smoke marijuana.
-Several Outlaws gang members, including John Davis the reputed founder of the Outlaws, were killed by a "pot smoker" and Vietnam veteran during a shootout near Lake Shore Drive on the North Side of Chicago as a result of the feud, leaving 11 dead.
+Several Outlaws gang members, including John Davis, the reputed founder of the Outlaws, were killed by a "pot smoker" and Vietnam veteran during a shootout near Lake Shore Drive on the North Side of Chicago as a result of the feud, leaving 11 dead.

-The Outlaws' long-standing rivalry with the Hells Angels began when 3 Hells Angel bikers were executed and beheaded by Outlaw members in Fort Lauderdale, Florida, on April 27, 1974.
+The Outlaws' long-standing rivalry with the Hells Angels began when three Hells Angels bikers were executed and beheaded by Outlaw members in Fort Lauderdale, Florida, on April 27, 1974.
 The triple murder was carried out in retaliation for the earlier beating of an Outlaw by a Hells Angel, which took place in New York City on December 31, 1973.
 The Hells Angels declared war on the Outlaws during a club summit held in Cleveland later in 1974.
-The deadly conflict resulted in 1,000+ of fatalities in each club in the following decades.
+The deadly conflict has cost both clubs hundreds of fatalities.

 In 1977, the Outlaws became an international club when several chapters of the Satan's Choice Motorcycle Club in Canada "patched over".
 The club further expanded internationally, into France in 1993, Australia in 1994, and Norway in 1995.
 Additional chapters were subsequently established throughout Europe.
 In November 2006, the Outlaws became the first major outlaw motorcycle club to open a chapter in the Far East when a full charter was awarded to a club in Okinawa City.